KarrthikAdabettu/PicoCTF_Methods/Forensics (MEDIUM)/MSB.md

 1. Make sure to remove the spaces from the flag text.
 2. There is another method to solve this using `sigBits.py`, but I'm not too sure how to use that.
+3. Using `strings` command with `grep` won't work here because we need to get the MSB extracted text.